-The Mobile Computing and Applications Laboratory conducts research in mobile computing systems, especially those using sensing devices for various applications in location based services, Internet-of-Things, and healthcare.
-The laboratory has various latest mobile and embedded devices, and access to a cloud computing facility.
+The Mobile Computing and Applications Laboratory conducts research in mobile, embedded computing systems, infrastructure, AI/ML algorithms for various applications such as healthcare, edge computing, and Internet-of-Things.
+The laboratory has various latest mobile embedded, and edge devices, and access to cloud computing facilities.